Andrew0133/CTF-Journey/TryHackMe/c4ptur3-th3-fl4g/c4ptur3-th3-fl4g.md

 ![Alt text](./imgs/task2/audacity-spectrogram-settings.png?raw=true "audacity spectrogram settings")

-The answer is: ```Super Secret Message```

 ## Task 3 - Steganography

+### Context

-The third task says: "*Steganography is the practice of concealing a file, message, image, or video within another file, message, image, or video.*"
+*Steganography is the practice of concealing a file, message, image, or video within another file, message, image, or video.*

+### Question - Decode the image to reveal the answer.

 For this task I used **Steghide**.
 According to the Steghide's man page: "*Steghide  is  a  steganography program that is able to hide data in various kinds of image‐ and audio‐files.
 The color‐ respectivly sample‐frequencies are not changed thus making the embedding resistant against first‐order statistical tests.*"